robotframework/robotframework-RFCP-syllabus/basics.md

 The `ELSE IF` branch is executed if the initial condition is not true.
 Multiple `ELSE IF` branches can exist, and they are processed in the order they are specified.
+The processing of `ELSE IF` branches is stopped once a condition is true.
 An optional `ELSE` branch can follow `ELSE IF` branches, executed if all conditions are false.
 [[User Guide: ELSE/IF branches][UG ELSE/IF branches]]